Leonardite

 - Even if the soil is otherwise poorly supplied with organic matter, nutrients or has a poor pH, it can still provide the ideal soil conditions for the roots of the crop in its environment.
 So its use in poorer soils is almost obligatory!

-- Since humus can bind not only cations (like clay colloids) but also anions, it improves the utilisation of nitrogen (nitrite, nitrate), phosphorus (phosphite, phosphate) and sulphur (sulphite, sulphate) fertilisers.
+- Since humic acids can bind not only cations (like clay colloids) but also anions, they improve the utilisation of nitrogen (nitrite, nitrate), phosphorus (phosphite, phosphate) and sulphur (sulphite, sulphate) fertilisers.

 - A big problem with liquid nitrogen solutions is that they wash down below the root zone in heavy rain.
-If Blackjack is added to the fertilizer applied, the humus will sponge-like bind most of the nitrogen ions (nitrite and nitrate).
+If Blackjack is added to the fertiliser applied, the organic matter will sponge-like bind most of the nitrogen ions (nitrite and nitrate).
 This way, it is not leached out, but is supplied to the plant root for several weeks

 Frequency: once every 4-6 weeks, but not to be overdosed.
-If the aim is to improve the structure of the soil, e.g. if it is too compacted or too loose and sandy, it is advisable to apply a higher dose of up to 1 litre of black liquor/10 litres of water.
+If the aim is to improve the soil structure, e.g., if it is too compacted or too loose and sandy, it is advisable to apply a higher dose of up to 1 litre of black liquor per 10 litres of water.

 Blackjack, as a biostimulant sprayed on foliage, has the following benefits:

 - the small molecules of fulvic acid contained in it easily penetrate the leaf.
-In fact, if other substances are added, such as foliar fertiliser or an absorbable pesticide, they will be absorbed more quickly
+If other substances are added, such as foliar fertiliser or an absorbable pesticide, they will be absorbed more quickly

 - the result of this water-pumping effect is more intense evaporation, which cools the plant.
 This cooling of a few degrees results in the plant continuing to photosynthesise and build up its biomass, mass

 The disadvantage of foliar treatment is merely its black colour, which will disappear with the next rain or watering.
-On ornamental plants, however, it is not attractive and is better used on the ground.
+On ornamental plants, however, it is not particularly attractive and is better suited for use on the ground.

 The dose and frequency of application is the same as for soil treatment.